Rodolphe Saadé

 Rodolphe Saadé (رودولف سعادة; /fr/; born 3 March 1970) is a Franco-Lebanese businessman.
-He is the chairman of the CMA CGM Group, a world leader in logistics transport, and the son of its founder, Jacques Saadé.
+He is the chairman of CMA CGM, a world leader in logistics transport, and the son of its founder, Jacques Saadé.
 As of April 2024, his net worth was estimated at US$8.9 billion.

 Saadé is a member of The Business Council in the United States.

 Biography

 Rodolphe Saadé was born on 3 March 1970 in Lebanon, the son of Jacques Saadé.
 His Lebanese mother Naila Saadé (née Salem) was born in Beirut and is the sister of Farid Salem, co-founder of CMA CGM.
 After studying business at Concordia University in Montreal, he started his own water cooler company in Lebanon, Dynamic Concept.
 President and CEO of this distribution company, he acquires a first experience in international trade in Lebanon and Syria.

-He put this experience to good use by working for the CMA CGM Group, headed by his father, which he joined in 1994.
+He put this experience to use by working for the CMA CGM Group, headed by his father, which he joined in 1994.
 He first held positions in New York and Hong Kong, then returned to the Group's head office in Marseille, where he took on increasingly important responsibilities between 1997 and 2004.

-From 1997 to 2000, Rodolphe Saadé was successively Director of the United States - Mediterranean - Far East - Northern Europe and Far East - Northern Europe - U.S. West Coast lines.
+From 1997 to 2000, Saadé was successively Director of the United States - Mediterranean - Far East - Northern Europe and Far East - Northern Europe - U.S. West Coast lines.

 Appointed Director of the Transatlantic and Transpacific line in 2000, he became Vice President of the same line in 2002.

-In 2004, Rodolphe Saadé became General Manager and is in charge of developing the regular lines of the North-South Axis to North America, Central America, the Caribbean, South and West Africa, Australia and the Indian Ocean.
+In 2004, phe Saadé became General Manager and is in charge of developing the regular lines of the North-South Axis to North America, Central America, the Caribbean, South and West Africa, Australia and the Indian Ocean.

-In 2006, following the takeover of Delmas by CMA-CGM in 2005, Rodolphe Saadé is leading the development of Delmas' lines in West, East and Central Africa and the Indian Ocean, and will make it an efficient and profitable maritime operator.
+In 2006, following the takeover of Delmas by CMA-CGM in 2005, Saadé is leading the development of Delmas' lines in West, East and Central Africa and the Indian Ocean.